kres0345/Cobra/README.md

 # Cobra
 Cobra is a console like python or windows cmd.

+You can install the program by download install.bat, no need to download whole git :-D

+More feutures coming.
 Work in progress.

-You can now install the program. with the install.bat file